Photospheric Imprints of Coronal Electric Currents, I. Magnetic Structure Near Polarity Inversion Lines: Introduction

-The presence of currents in observed photospheric, chromospheric, and coronal fields can be inferred from significant deviations between the observed fields and potential-field models.
-For a given magnetic-field boundary condition (an issue discussed in detail below), a potential field is unique, so any mismatch between observations and the potential model implies that currents are present. \citet{Schrijver2005} compared observed coronal extreme ultraviolet (EUV) loops with field lines in potential models of the coronal field in several dozen active regions (ARs), and found flares to be significantly more likely in non-potential ARs.
-In AR magnetograms (i.e., 2D maps of the 3-component magnetic field), non-potential photospheric fields are frequently observed near polarity inversion lines (PILs, where the vertical component of the photospheric magnetic field changes sign): near-PIL fields are often sheared (e.g., \citealt{Moore1987}), possessing a strong shear component that runs {\em along} the PIL, rather than {\em across} the PIL as in generic potential fields.
+The presence of currents in observed photospheric, chromospheric, and coronal fields has been inferred from significant deviations between observed fields and potential-field models.
+While each particular choice of boundary conditions (BCs; i.e., Neumann, Dirichlet, or mixed) on a domain's boundaries uniquely determines a potential field within that domain, differing choices of BCs generally yield differing potential-field models, so selecting which potential model to compare with observations involves subjective choices.
+In solar physics, potential fields have typically been derived using a Neumann boundary condition based on the inferred radial photospheric magnetic field (e.g., \citealt{Schatten1969, Altschuler1969}) from magnetograms (i.e., 2D maps of one or more magnetic field components), with differing assumptions about other boundaries. \citet{Schrijver2005} compared observed coronal extreme ultraviolet (EUV) loops with field lines in potential models of the coronal field in several dozen active regions (ARs), and found flares to be significantly more likely in non-potential ARs.
+In AR magnetograms, non-potential photospheric fields are frequently observed near polarity inversion lines (PILs, where the vertical component of the photospheric magnetic field changes sign): near-PIL fields are often sheared (e.g., \citealt{Moore1987}), meaning that they possess a strong component that runs {\em along} the PIL, rather than {\em across} it as generic potential fields would.
 Large flares and eruptions invariably start in the atmosphere immediately above strongly sheared PILs.
 Filaments and helmet streamers, which can erupt as CMEs, also exhibit non-potential magnetic structures that imply the presence of electric currents, such as field-aligned H-$\alpha$ fibrils in filaments whose orientations are inconsistent with potential-field orientations (e.g., \citealt{Martin1998}), and above-limb rings of enhanced linear polarization consistent with flux ropes viewed in cross section (e.g., \citealt{Dove2011}).